mickeyf/OpenRepos/README.md

 # OpenRepos
 Things to Share

-# If you see somethign here you like, feel free to use it
+# If you see something here you like, feel free to use it
 (subject to the GNU GPL)

 I'm good if you have suggestions - especially if it makes the programs run faster or more elegantly.